Eleanor Roosevelt: Years after the White House

 Franklin died on April 12, 1945, after suffering a cerebral hemorrhage at the Little White House in Warm Springs, Georgia.
 Roosevelt later learned that her husband's mistress Lucy Mercer (now named Rutherfurd) had been with him when he died, a discovery made more bitter by learning that her daughter Anna had also been aware of the ongoing relationship between the President and Rutherfurd.
 It was Anna who told her that Franklin had been with Rutherfurd when he died; in addition, she told her that Franklin had continued the relationship for decades, and people surrounding him had hidden the information from his wife.
 After the funeral, Roosevelt temporarily returned to Val-Kill.
 Franklin left instructions for her in the event of his death; he proposed turning over Hyde Park to the federal government as a museum, and she spent the following months cataloging the estate and arranging for the transfer.
 After Franklin's death, she moved into an apartment at 29 Washington Square West in Greenwich Village.
 In 1950, she rented suites at the Park Sheraton Hotel (202 West 56th Street).
 She lived here until 1953 when she moved to 211 East 62nd Street.
 When that lease expired in 1958, she returned to the Park Sheraton as she waited for the house she purchased with Edna and David Gurewitsch at 55 East 74th Street to be renovated.
-The Franklin D. Roosevelt Presidential Library and Museum opened on April 12, 1946, setting a precedent for future presidential libraries.
+She dedicated the Franklin D. Roosevelt Presidential Library and Museum on the Hyde Park estate to the nation on April 12, 1946, setting a precedent for future presidential libraries.